Nonnahús and Nonni - the Honorary Citizen of Akureyri the Capital City of North-Iceland

 Inside Nonnahús house

-Nonni's father died when Nonni was only 11 years old, and his mother couldn't raise her 5 children alone.
+Nonni's father died of echinococcosis in 1869 when Nonni was only 11 years old, and his mother couldn't support her children alone.

-Then Nonni got the opportunity when he was 12 years old to go to a Catholic college in France in 1870 when a French nobleman offered to pay for the studies of 2 Icelandic boys.
+Then, in 1870, when Nonni was 12 years old, he got the opportunity to go to a Jesuit school in France when a French nobleman offered to pay for the studies of 2 Icelandic boys.

-Nonni became a Jesuit in 1878 and then he became a Jesuit priest, the only Icelander to have done so.
+Nonni studied at the Latin school in Amiens and in 1878 he became a member of the Jesuit order.
+He later became a Jesuit priest, the only Icelander to have done so.

 Nonni's books have been translated into many languages